-where $I_{\alpha}(\rho) = \sum_{\pmb{z}} p_{\rho}^{\alpha}(\pmb{z})$ is known as Inverse Participation Ratio (IPR).
-Note that, in this case, there is no need to subtract $\log D$, as in the SRE, nor to filter out any contributions.
-IPRs (and PREs) are powerful tools for distinguishing phases of matter, both with and without disorder, independent of system-specific observables, and have been applied across a wide range of models and settings~\cite{Misguich_2016, Mac_2019, Evers_2008, Murphy_2011, Sierant_2022,Turkeshi_2024_1}.
-Interestingly, a precise connection between IPRs the SREs has been pointed out in Ref.~\cite{Turkeshi_2023}.
 In case of fermionic Gaussian states with fixed number of particles $N$, the wave function amplitudes can be written as Slater determinants.
 Specifically, given a set of $N$ orthonormal vectors of size $L$ (orbitals) stored as columns of an $L \times N$ matrix $V$, one has

 where the multi index $\pmb{z}$ select the rows of $V$ corresponding to occupied sites (i.e.\ $z_i = 1$) \footnote{Note a slight abuse of notation: here, the multi-index selects only the rows of the matrix, whereas above, a similar notation was used to select both rows and columns.}.
 Averaging over states $\ket{\psi} \in \gausstate_{L;N}$ is thus equivalent to averaging over random isometry matrices $V$.
 Specifically, one has